RyanKennon/Okta-Tenant-Setup/README.md

 </p>

 3. **Save** then **Add Rule** again
-4. For the Second Rule enter teh following information:
+4. For the Second Rule enter the following information:
   - **Rule Name:** Require MFA
   - **Then Access Is:** Allowed After Successful Authentication
   - **And User Must Authenticate With:** Password + Another Factor